isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 the server to assign classes to a client, based on the content of the options that this client sends to the server.
 Host reservation mechanisms also allow for the static assignment of classes to clients.
-The definitions of these classes are placed in the Kea configuration or a database.
+The definitions of these classes are placed in the Kea configuration file or a database.
 The following configuration snippet shows how to specify that a client belongs to the classes ``reserved-class1`` and ``reserved-class2``.
 Those classes are associated with specific options sent to the clients which belong